The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 Tile is durable, versatile, and easy to love — but not always easy to keep looking new.
 Over time, even the cleanest tile floors and walls start to show signs of wear, especially in the grout lines.
 That’s because while tile is non-porous and easy to wipe clean, grout is naturally porous, trapping dirt, soap scum, and stains deep below the surface.

 At Rose Restoration, we specialize in deep tile and grout cleaning that goes far beyond what household mops or steam cleaners can do.
-Here’s what sets our process apart — and why professional maintenance matters more than most people think.
+Whether you’re maintaining your home or managing a property, here’s what sets our professional grout cleaning apart — and why it matters.

 Understanding the Problem: Tile vs. Grout

-• Tile (ceramic, porcelain, or man-made stone) is non-porous, meaning dirt sits on top and can be removed easily.
+Tile — whether ceramic, porcelain, or man-made stone tile — is non-porous, meaning dirt sits on the surface and can be removed easily.

-• Grout, on the other hand, is porous concrete.
-It absorbs moisture, oils, and dirt, leading to discoloration and staining that can’t be fixed with normal cleaning.
+Grout, on the other hand, is porous cement.
+It absorbs moisture, oils, and dirt, leading to discoloration, mildew, and staining that no standard cleaner can remove.

-The result: tiles that still shine but grout lines that stay dark — making the whole floor look dirty, no matter how often you clean.
+The result: bright tiles with dark grout lines that make the entire floor look dirty — no matter how much you clean.

 IssueWhat It MeansCommon Cause